-To date the FHCS has produced about 200 medical and 75 nursing graduates all of whom are providing their professional services in the country.
+To date the FHCS has produced about 250 medical and 100 nursing graduates all of whom are providing their professional services in the country.
 Many of our MBBS graduates have been selected for post graduate training in different specialities offered by the Postgraduate Institute of Medicine, University of Colombo.
 Some of our graduates have joined as academic staff and are reading for their postgraduate research degrees.
-Six and five academic staff members were able to complete their PhD degrees and masters respectively after joining the faculty.
+Seven and five academic staff members were able to complete their PhD degrees and masters respectively after joining the faculty.
 Two have obtained board certification as specialists in clinical fields after joining.
+Several others are pursuing in advanced research and post graduate studies.
+I am proud to say that the faculty also provides laboratory and clinical consultancy services to the neighbouring hospitals including the Teaching Hospital Batticaloa.